 Dyeing your hair at home is a cost-saving measure for many.
 But like any beauty procedure performed by nonprofessionals, the degree to which you can pass off a self-job as the work of an expert is a source of anxiety.
 We wanted to know if there's one thing that enables professional hairstylists to spot a DIY dye job from a mile away—so we went straight to the source.
 Is there a dead giveaway that someone skipped the salon?
 Ahead, four top celebrity colorists tell us the answer.
 Keep scrolling to see what they have to say!

 The dead giveaway that you color your hair at home?
 The colorists we spoke to unanimously stated that blotchy color is the telltale sign of a DIY dye job.
-Across the board, regardless of the color (be it blond, brunette, or red), "if the color is blotchy, you can tell it wasn’t applied professionally," says Rita Hazan, celebrity colorist and owner of Rita Hazan Salon in NYC.
-(Hazan also just happens to be the color expert who gave Beyoncé—yeah, that Beyoncé—her utterly epic blond hue for this year's Met Gala, so she knows a thing or two about hair color.)
+Across the board, regardless of the color (be it blonde, brunette, or red), "if the color is blotchy, you can tell it wasn’t applied professionally," says Rita Hazan, celebrity colorist and owner of Rita Hazan Salon in NYC.
+(Hazan also just happens to be the color expert who gave Beyoncé—yeah, that Beyoncé—her utterly epic blonde hue for the 2015 Met Gala, so she knows a thing or two about hair color.)

 When it comes to brunettes and/or dyeing hair darker, we unanimously heard that color that's too dark and looks "shoe polish-y" is the giveaway.
 "With people going darker, sometimes it looks like shoe polish," explains Mott.
 "You can tell because it looks like dark hair that’s too saturated.
 Box color gives you one-dimensional, flat color, and it often lacks shine.
 It doesn't look reflective and toned.
 It should look shiny and rich and have depth and dimension," she says.

-When it comes to going lighter, legendary colorist Kim Vo—who does the blond color on Goldie Hawn, Kate Hudson, Britney Spears, and Katherine Heigl (i.e., is a blond maestro)—says the giveaway is what he calls "hot roots," which is when the roots look lighter than the rest of the hair.
-Additionally, anything too stripy for highlights, and when the highlights themselves are too white or, conversely, too brassy," he says.
+When it comes to going lighter, legendary colorist Kim Vo—who does the blonde color on Goldie Hawn, Kate Hudson, Britney Spears, and Katherine Heigl (i.e., is a blonde maestro)—says the giveaway is what he calls "hot roots," which is when the roots look lighter than the rest of the hair.
+Additionally, anything too stripey for highlights, and when the highlights themselves are too white or, conversely, too brassy," he says.

 But don't worry—we also got a ton of great advice from these color pros on how you can avoid these mishaps at home, so keep scrolling!